 - Blogging software/platform

-Without doubt, every single time, my answer is “spend a little cash and secure some web hosting” – your own little piece of the interwebs.
+Without a doubt, almost every single time, my answer is “spend a little cash, secure some web hosting and get your own little piece of the interwebs.”

 If you must go down the free road, only do it for testing purposes.

-Never use one of the free blogging platforms for your bread-and-butter blog as you just don’t have the same control or flexibility.
+Never use one of the three most popular blogging platforms for your bread-and-butter blog as you just don’t have the same control or flexibility.

 But then you have another hurdle to jump over – how to let search engines know your site has moved and keep the traffic you’ve worked hard to achieve.